TamPham271299/DEJU/README.md

 │   ├── case_study    # Main script to analyze case-study data
 │   └── analysis      # Main script to perform overall analysis, create figures for the paper ├── tools/
-│   └── Subread_to_DEXSeq/    # External script written by ... to generate exon counts for DEXSeq
+│   └── Subread_to_DEXSeq/    # External scripts to generate exon counts for DEXSeq
 └── README.md                  # Main documentation for the repository